Frequently Asked Questions

 What do I have to do to start BASE jumping?

 First of all, BASE jumping is not for most people.
-Most experienced jumpers agree that anyone wanting to start BASE jumping must first go to their local dropzone (DZ) and get at least 100 skydives.
+Most experienced jumpers agree that anyone wanting to start BASE jumping must first go to their local dropzone (DZ) and perform at least 100 skydives.
 This is also required for your first jump at Bridge Day unless you opt for a Tandem BASE Jump.
 Skydiving will introduce you to body positions, canopy flight, malfunctions, canopy landings, and provide you with a basic understanding of parachuting.
 During your first 100 skydives, you must learn to consistently land your canopy inside a 30' diameter circle.
 Keep in mind that most BASE jumps offer some of the worst landing areas often strewn with trees, rocks and other hazards and Bridge Day is no different.
 BASE jumping without first learning how to skydive is not a smart decision and can easily injure or kill you.
 By skydiving at your local DZ, you will surely meet a BASE jumper who may be willing to help you make your first jump or someone willing to show you the ropes at the next Bridge Day.
 Also, many of the main BASE Gear Manufacturers and Instructors and a few experienced BASE jumpers now offer BASE first jump courses in the Western U.S. that will safely get you started in the sport.
 During Bridge Day week, you can also attend our 3-day Bridge Day BASE Jump Course or our 6-8 hour Bridge Day Introductory Course taught by Apex BASE.
 If this will be your first BASE jump, you'll be required to attend one of them unless you've been trained by a qualified mentor.

 Can I BASE jump without skydiving first?

 Would a normal person would be willing to go off an Olympic ski jump without learning how to ski first?
 It's exactly the same with BASE jumping.
 We highly recommend that you first perform at least 100 skydives and then think about the additional complexity of making a low-altitude fixed object jump.
-You will also find some resistance from other BASE jumpers and instructors if you do not possess the needed skills and jump experience to safely deploy and land your parachute.
+You will also find some resistance from other BASE jumpers, instructors, and gear manufacturers if you do not possess the needed skills and jump experience to safely deploy and land your parachute.
 While some BASE jumpers have made thousands of injury-free jumps, if you BASE jump long enough (as in any sport), you will surely spend some time in the back of an ambulance.

 I have 100 skydives and want to BASE jump, what now?